earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 print(f"Attribute access time for named tuple instance: {t2:.2f}")
 ~~~

+The following results are for Python 3.10 on Ubuntu 22.04 LTS:

 ~~~{caption="Output"}
 Attribute access time for data class instance: 0.05 Attribute access time for named tuple instance: 0.06
 ~~~

 ## Summing Up the Discussion